chevereto/v4-docs/get-started/upgrading.md

-# 🚀 Migrating
+# 🚀 Upgrading

-This section outlines the upgrade process required to install V4.
+This section outlines the upgrade process required to install V4 from previous major release.

 ## Requirements